-All SNMP traffic between the MTA and the SNMP Manager in both directions is protected with SNMPv3 security [32].
+All SNMP traffic between the MTA and the SNMP Manager in both directions is protected with SNMPv3 security [28] during the Secure Provisioning process.
 PacketCable requires that SNMPv3 message authentication is always turned on with privacy being optional (see section 6.3).
 The only SNMPv3 encryption algorithm is currently DES-CBC.
 This is the limitation of the SNMPv3 IETF standard, although stronger encryption algorithms are desirable.
 See section 6.3 for the list of SNMPv3 cryptographic algorithms supported by PacketCable.

-7.1.1.2.2 Call Flow MTA-18: Provisioning Server-TFTP Server: Create MTA Config File In this flow, the Provisioning Server builds an MTA device configuration file.
+7.1.1.2.2 Call Flow MTA-18: Provisioning Server-TFTP Server: Create MTA Config File

+This section describes the MTA Config file creation in the Secure Provisioning Flow.
+In this flow, the Provisioning Server builds an MTA device configuration file.
 This file MUST contain the following configuration info for each endpoint (port) in the MTA: